 recognize the signs of abuse and trafficking and to step in and stop it.
 To learn more about the fund and how to make a donation please visit the

 Fighting to Protect Children from Human Trafficking

-Over the last year, Beshear has established the Office of the Attorney General as the leading agency fighting human trafficking, a modern-day form of slavery in which adults and children are forced into sex or labor services.
+The Office of the Attorney General acts as the leading agency fighting human trafficking, a modern-day form of slavery forcing children into sex or labor services.

 Shielding Children from Online Predators

 Cybercrime investigators employed by the Office of the Attorney General investigate individuals who possess and distribute child pornography as well as those who solicit minors for sex online.
 Investigators also assist with the forensic review of technology on local human trafficking cases.